h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 x <- setdiff(names(train), y)
 ```

-For binary classification, the response should be encoded as factor (aka "enum" in Java).
+For binary classification, the response should be encoded as factor (also known as the [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) type in Java).
 The user can specify column types in the `h2o.importFile` command, or you can convert the response column as follows:

 ```r
 train[,y] <- as.factor(train[,y])